 Security must be a top priority throughout your modernization efforts and be a critical focus from the outset.
 Incorporate modern security frameworks and practices (such as the “shift-left” testing methodology), promote secure coding standards, and fully utilize any cloud-native security features your chosen platform provides.

 While traditional software development principles apply, app modernization often benefits from a more specialized methodology.
 Techniques like domain-driven design (DDD) and continuous code refactoring offer valuable ways to understand, decompose, and iteratively modernize large, complex legacy systems.
-Proper planning, whether it be from a technology roadmap perspective or human resources, is critical to a successful modernization journey.
+Proper planning, whether from a technology roadmap or human resources perspective, is critical to a successful modernization journey.

 Essential technologies for advancing application modernization

-Using modern tools and techniques is a must when it comes to legacy application modernization.
+Using modern tools and techniques is essential for legacy application modernization.
 As you move from legacy frameworks and infrastructure, here are a few key technologies that can help with modernization efforts.

-- Cloud computing: Cloud platforms (IaaS, PaaS, SaaS) provide flexibility, scalability, and managed services that reduce the burden of on-premises infrastructure.
+- Cloud computing: Cloud platforms (IaaS, PaaS, SaaS) offer flexibility, scalability, and managed services, reducing the burden of on-premises infrastructure.
 For organizations that accelerate cloud adoption, it delivers cost savings, enables rapid deployment, and grants access to the latest innovations.

 - Containers: Key application modernization tools include containerization platforms like Docker and Kubernetes.
 These platforms facilitate consistent deployment across environments and simplify the orchestration of complex multi-component applications.
 Containers are often central to microservice-based architectures, assisting with modular development.